 When is the last time you got a card in the mail?

-When we think of communication by mail, we think of romantic by-gone days of our grandparents sending heartfelt letters during the war, that they kept in a box sealed with a rose, for the rest of their lives.
+When we think of communication by mail, we think of the romantic by-gone days of our grandparents who sent heartfelt letters during the war that they kept in a box sealed with a rose for the rest of their lives.

 Those days may be past, but who doesn’t LOVE getting something in the mail?
-It’s such a unique way to say “I”m thinking about you” that just about anyone would be delighted.
+It’s such a unique way to say “I’m thinking about you.”
+Just about anyone would be delighted.

 Here are some ideas for topics: